sinanptm/avm-ayurvedic/README.md

 cd ../client
 npm install

-# 6️⃣ Return to the root directory and start the development server
+# 6️⃣ Return to the root directory
 cd ..
-npm run dev

 ```

 ```